KevinTopollaj/Design-Patterns-in-iOS/03-Behavioural-Design-Patterns/README.md

 - In the context of iOS development, it can be particularly useful for managing the state of view controllers, animations, or any system where behaviour changes happen based on internal conditions.

 - However, like any design pattern, it should be applied judiciously, considering the specific requirements of the application.

+## Template Method

+- The Template Method design pattern is a behavioral pattern that defines the skeleton of an algorithm in the superclass but lets subclasses alter specific steps of the algorithm without changing its structure.

+- This pattern promotes code reusability and allows for the customisation of certain steps within a common algorithm.

+### Implementation:

+- Let's consider a real-world scenario of building a document processing system for an iOS app.

+- The overall document processing involves downloading a document, parsing its content, and saving it in a specific format.

+- The Template Method pattern can be applied to encapsulate the common algorithm while allowing subclasses to implement the specific steps.

+- This example shows the processing for one type of document (PDF) but we can follow the same logic to implement it for other type of documents (Word, Excel ...etc)

+### Positive aspects:

+- `Code Reusability`: The common algorithm is defined in the template class, promoting code reuse across different subclasses.

+- `Encapsulation`: The template method encapsulates the overall algorithm, hiding the implementation details of individual steps from the client code.

+- `Flexibility`: Subclasses can provide custom implementations for specific steps, allowing for flexibility in adapting the algorithm.

+### Negative aspects:

+- `Rigidity`: Changes to the overall algorithm structure in the template class can affect all subclasses, potentially requiring modifications in multiple places.

+- `Complexity`: Introducing too many abstract methods or steps in the template method may lead to increased complexity, making the pattern harder to understand.

+### Conclusions:

+- The Template Method pattern is a powerful tool for designing frameworks where the overall algorithm structure remains constant, but certain steps can be customized by subclasses.

+- It enhances code reusability and provides a structured approach to algorithm design.

+- However, careful consideration is needed to balance flexibility and potential complexities introduced by the pattern.